bitcointxoko/design/README.md

 First you'd need to have `git` installed on your computer.
 Assuming you use a Mac, go to [brew.sh](https://brew.sh) and install Homebrew.

-Once Homebrew is done installing, you can install `git` with this command.
+Once Homebrew is installed, you can install `git` with this command.
+Copy & paste it into the Terminal app.

 ```
 brew install git